Sienci-Labs/Resources/lmmk2/lmk2-the-basics/lmk2-dust-collection.md

 | Easy CNC Swing Arm               | 3 min        | [Watch Video](https://youtu.be/RwYulYI8uRw) |
 | Custom Dust Collection Swing Arm | 18 min       | [Watch Video](https://youtu.be/KufOYrTFBPA) |

-## Choosing a Vacuum or Dust collector
+## Choosing a Vacuum System

 Your dust shoe and hose will need a source of suction.
-Most times an existing dust collector or Shop-Vac with a [cyclone separator](#adding-a-cyclone-to-your-shop-vac) will be able to fit the bill since these systems are set up to run for many hours and provide reasonable suction.
+Most times an existing dust collector or Shop-Vac with a cyclone separator will be able to fit the bill since these systems are set up to run for many hours and provide reasonable suction.
 You may want to check your system’s CFM and suction lift specifications to see if they would work well with your dust shoe and hosing.

 ![](/_images/_lmmk2/_the-basics/lmk2_dust_safety_collect.jpg "A dust separator with cyclone vs dual bag dust collector"){.aligncenter .size-medium}